-Certain investments in both public and private companies can also trigger HSR filing requirements and the accompanying waiting period (typically 30 days) that must be observed prior to acquiring voting shares.
-If the fund's overall investment in voting stock and other assets exceeds \$119.5 million effective March 6, 2024, (subject to annual increases) or more (or if it later crosses that threshold based on aggregate holdings in the issuer), the fund may trigger the HSR filing and waiting period requirement.
-The passive investor exemption is not available for holdings of 10% or more of the issuer's voting stock.
-An exemption is sometimes available to "passive investors" that beneficially own 10% or less of the company's voting securities.
-The "passive investor" test in the HSR context is not the same as the passive investor threshold for filing on Schedule 13G discussed above, but the tests are substantially similar.
-An investor that does no more than simply hold shares for investment purposes may rely on the exception, but any activities beyond that - other than merely casting routine votes could invite scrutiny.
-As a practical matter, an investor that is filing on Schedule 13D will have a difficult time justifying "passive investor" status for HSR purposes.
-A fund that holds more than 10% of a company's voting securities cannot rely on the passive investor exception under the HSR rules, even if the investment is in fact purely passive.
-If the position increases as a result of a company buy back plan or some other event over which it had no control, the HSR filing requirement may not automatically be triggered.
-But, any acquisition of additional shares - even a single share - potentially may trigger the filing requirement and necessitate at least a review of the potential filing requirements.
-Penalties for violating the filing requirement can be severe and regularly approach and exceed \$1 million.
+Investments in public (and private) companies can also trigger HSR filing requirements, and the accompanying waiting period (typically 30 days) that must be observed prior to purchasing shares.
+If the fund's overall investment in equity and other assets is \$84.4 million (subject to annual increases) or more (or if it later crosses that threshold based on its aggregate holdings in the issuer), then the fund may trigger the HSR filing requirement.

+Passive investor exemption not available for holdings of 10% or more of an issuer's voting stock An exemption is sometimes available to "passive investors" that beneficially own 10% or less of the company's voting securities.
+The "passive investor" test in the HSR context is not the same as the passive investor threshold for filing on Schedule 13G, discussed above, but the tests are substantially similar.
+An investor that does no more than simply hold shares for investment purposes may rely on the exception, but any activities beyond that - other than merely casting routine votes - could invite scrutiny.
+As a practical matter, an investor that is filing on Schedule 13D will have a difficult time justifying "passive investor" status for HSR purposes - though it is not inconceivable.
+A fund that holds more than 10% of a company's voting securities cannot rely on the passive investor exception, even if the investment is purely passive.
+If the position increases as a result of a company buy-back plan or some other event over which it had no control, the HSR filing requirement is not automatically triggered.
+But, any acquisition of additional shares - even a single share - potentially may trigger the filing requirement and necessitate at least a review of the applicable rules.

+Penalties for violating the filing requirement can be severe, and regularly approach and exceed \$1 million.
 In one recent case, the FTC brought an enforcement action against an investment manager that acquired less than 10% of the shares of Yahoo.
-The manager relied on the passive investor exemption but had filed on Schedule 13D, based, among other things, on efforts to communicate with the company and other shareholders about recommended changes to senior management and the board.
+The manager relied on the passive investor exemption but had filed on Schedule 13D, based, among other things, on efforts to communicate with the company and other shareholders about changes to senior management and the board.